A Look at the Future of Home-Based Education

 whether in the form of equipment, skills, time, or money.

-Once such foundation has been built,
+Once such a foundation has been built,

 anxiety and feelings of inadequacy will be reduced,